Where the Crawdads Sing (film): Plot

-Kya's story begins when she lives in a shack with her poor family in a North Carolina marsh in 1953.
+Kya's childhood begins in a North Carolina swamp shack with her four siblings in 1953.
 As their abusive alcoholic father gambles their money away, Kya's mother and older siblings flee one by one, leaving Kya alone with him until he too abandons her at the age of seven.
-She survives by selling mussels at Barkley Cove's general store, owned by a warm, caring couple, Mabel and "Jumpin" Madison, who become Kya's good friends.
-The townspeople know her as the "Marsh Girl".
+She survives by selling mussels at Barkley Cove's general store, owned by Mabel and "Jumpin" Madison, who become Kya's de facto guardians.
+The townspeople revile her as the "marsh girl" and she is ostracized by the other children in the town.

-Over the years, her slightly older friend Tate Walker lends her books and teaches her to read, write, and count.
-They share an interest in nature and begin a romantic relationship until Tate leaves for college and breaks his promise to return to her on the 4th of July.
+Over the years, Kya's slightly older friend Tate Walker lends her books and teaches her to read and write, while Mabel taught her to count.
+Tate shares an interest in marsh ecology, especially avian feathers, and begin a romantic relationship until Tate leaves for college and fails to return as promised on the 4th of July.